AliMorgan0001/Omnifood/README.md

 4- 2 cards of your choice including (STARTER & COMPLETE) to buy on section: "Pricing"

-5- and a registration form on section: "Try for free"
+5- And a registration form on section: "Try for free"

--Hope you enjoy
+Hope you enjoy